sandwas/sandwas.github.io/_pages/work.md

  * Apply attention mechanism to singing voice separation
    * Aug.
 2019 - Oct.
 2019
-   * Working with the researcher from Tencent Inc., I proposed an end-to-end neural network based on self-attention layer, which focuses on the singing voice separation task.
+   * I proposed an end-to-end neural network based on self-attention layer, which focuses on the singing voice separation task.
 It works on spectrogram domain, which can separate songs into accompaniments and vocals;
    * Compared with the baselines, the evaluation metric of our model is greatly improved while the